-England knocked out of Women’s T20 World Cup after defeat by West Indies
+England sent crashing out of Women’s T20 World Cup after devastating defeat by West Indies

-In what was a de-facto quarter-final, England succumbed in the face of relentless hitting from the West Indian batters, who made small work of what had looked like a competitive total of 141 to win by six wickets with 12 balls to spare.
-It was the first time in 14 T20 matches that England had lost to the West Indies.
+In what was a de facto quarter-final, England succumbed in the face of relentless hitting from the West Indian batters, who made small work of what had looked like a competitive total of 141 to win by six wickets with 12 balls to spare.

-It is also the first time since 2010 that England have failed to make the semi-finals of the T20 World Cup and represents a significant disappointment for Jon Lewis’ team who were widely tipped as potential winners.
+It is the first time since 2010 that England have failed to make the semi-finals of the T20 World Cup and represents a significant disappointment for the team who were widely tipped as potential winners.

 Until this match, England had done little wrong.
-They had won their first three group matches, but due to results elsewhere they still required victory today to make it through.
+They had won their first three group matches, but due to results elsewhere they still required victory on Tuesday to make it through.

 Losing the toss, England were asked to bat and slipped to 34 for three.
-Nat Sciver-Brunt and Heather Knight combined to lift them to 80 before Knight was forced to retire hurt with a calf injury that kept her off the field in the second innings.
+Nat Sciver-Brunt and Heather Knight combined to lift them to 80 before Knight was forced to retire hurt with a calf injury that kept her off the field for the West Indian innings.

 After Knight’s departure, wickets continued to fall with regularity, but Sciver-Brunt held the innings together as she finished on 57 not out and take England to 141.

-The West Indian batting lineup have been boom or bust in this competition.
-In their first match, they combined for a tortuous 118 for six against South Africa, before they followed that showing up with devastating batting innings against Scotland and Bangladesh where they rattled along at close to ten-an-over in chases of 101 and 104.
+The West Indian batting line-up have been boom or bust in this competition.
+In their first match, they combined for a tortuous 118 for six against South Africa, before they followed that up with a devastating batting innings against Scotland and Bangladesh where they rattled along at close to 10-an-over in chases of 101 and 104.

 England, however, were not completely helpless in their demise.
-Sophia Dunkley, on as a substitute for the injured Knight, dropped Joseph in the second over on the boundary, before Alice Capsey and Maia Bouchier put down chances that should have been taken.
-Bouchier went on to complete an unwelcome hat-trick of dropped catches.
+Sophia Dunkley, on as a substitute for the injured Knight, dropped Joseph in the second over on the boundary, before Alice Capsey and Maia Bouchier put down chances that should’ve been taken.
+Bouchier then went on to complete an unwelcome hat-trick of dropped catches.

-It was a tour de force from the West Indies, who have been dubbed by some at this tournament as ‘the timebomb’.
+It was a tour de force from the Windies, who have been dubbed at this tournament as ‘the timebomb’.
 Everyone knew they were capable of a performance like this, it was just a case of when they put it together.
 Unfortunately for England, it was today.

 06:31 PM BST